Microsoft Configuration Manager

 Configuration Manager supports the Microsoft Windows and Windows Embedded operating systems.
 Previous versions also supported macOS (OS X), Linux or UNIX, as well as Windows Phone, Symbian, iOS and Android mobile operating systems.

+As per the latest release cadence, starting in the year 2023, customers will receive two releases of Configuration Manager per year, one in March (xx03), and another in September (xx09) rather than the previous release cadence of xx03, xx07, and xx11.

 History

 Configuration Manager has evolved since Microsoft originally released it as "Systems Management Server" in 1994.
 Significant releases include: